ec965/esp-temp/README.md

 * reconnect
 * manage mqtt publishing message queue

+### led task
+* changes leds based on the comfort level
+    - gets comfort level from the sensor task
+    - peeks at the display queue to sync the segment display with the leds

 ## Queues
 * dht_queue: SENSOR TASK -> DISPLAY TASK
     - used to send data to display